 Thus, an electrostatic precipitator is used to remove particulate matter (flyash) from the boiler flue gas prior to emission from the chimney.
 Electrostatic precipitators immediately achieved wide acceptance for the efficiency removal of flyash.
 For hot-side precipitator designs, ductwork designs included temperatures exceeding 700 F, which had to allow for “thermal breathing”.
 When these movements are restrained, large forces are created, which can cause tearing, cracking and buckling of the steel.
 Sliding supports, expansion joints, and appropriate elevated temperature structural design practices are therefore used to avoid restraining thermal movements.

-We perform design and (thermal, stress, vibration & fatigue) analysis of equipment for clients in industries including manufacturing, mining and energy.
+We perform design and (thermal, stress, vibration & fatigue) analysis of equipment for clients in industries including petrochemical, mining and energy.

 Give us a call to discuss your engineering challenges.